 Exposure to food and beverages high in fat, salt and sugar (HFSS) is widely acknowledged as a risk factor for the development of obesity and other non-communicable diseases in children [1–3].
 Systematic reviews highlight the detrimental effects of HFSS product marketing on young people (0–18 years), including increased preferences for, and consumption of these items [4,5].
 They also highlight significant gaps in research to date, notably a lack of qualitative studies exploring how newer forms of digital marketing (e.g., influencer marketing) are received by children [6].
 Exploration of children’s understanding of, and attitudes towards, HFSS product marketing in digital media, which are hugely popular with young people [7], could provide insight into how exposure affects behavior.

-YouTube is one of the most popular social media platforms with children, despite requiring users to be a minimum age of 13 years [7].
-[8]Approximately 72% of 10–12-year-olds in Australia [9], 85% of 13–17-year-olds in the US [10], and 80% of 5–15-year-olds in the UK [7] use YouTube.
+YouTube is one of the most popular social media platforms with children, despite users being required to be a minimum age of 13 years to create an account/user profile [7].
+However, to view videos on the platform a YouTube account is not required.
+In addition, children use parents accounts, and use fake date of births to create their own accounts, to access account holder privileges [8].
+Approximately 72% of 10–12-year-olds in Australia [9], 85% of 13–17-year-olds in the US [10], and 80% of 5–15-year-olds in the UK [7] use YouTube.
 Children report valuing the platform for its choice and renewal of video content [7].
 Children are frequent viewers of YouTube video bloggers (YouTubers), individuals who create and share videos on YouTube [11], and view this content as a source of entertainment [7,12].
 YouTubers can organically feature food and beverage products in their videos [13,14] but often also receive payments or gifts from brands for doing so [15–17].
-Collaborations between brands and YouTubers (also referred to as ‘influencers’) is a fast-growing marketing technique referred to as ‘influencer marketing’ [17], industry spend on this form of marketing is predicted to increase from $500 million per year in 2018 to $5–$10 billion per year in 2023 [18].
+Collaborations between brands and YouTubers (also referred to as ‘influencers’) is a fast-growing marketing technique referred to as ‘influencer marketing’ [17].
+Industry spend on this form of marketing is predicted to increase from $500 million per year in 2018 to $5–$10 billion per year in 2023 [18].

 Children are frequently exposed to influencer marketing of HFSS food and beverage products and brands on social media [14,19–21].
 This is a concern given that evidence suggests that exposure, via Instagram [22] and YouTube [23], increases children’s (9–11 years) immediate consumption of HFSS products, compared with exposure to equivalent marketing of non-food products.
 However, little is known about the theoretical or psychological underpinnings of these effects.
 Social cognitive theory [24] would assert that these findings are likely due to children viewing influencers as role models to learn appropriate behaviors.
 Consistent with this theory, research shows that children prefer celebrity endorsed HFSS products and brands [25–28].
 Alternatively, source credibility theory asserts that if an endorser is perceived to be a credible source of information then consumers will likely develop a positive attitude towards the promoted product [29–31].
-[32,33]Studies have yet to fully understand the extent to which children view influencers as role models or as credible sources of information.
+Source credibility is determined by several factors including characteristics of the endorser’s marketing message, the perceived fit between the marketed product and the endorser, likeability of the endorser, and the level of risk associated with the consumer adopting the endorser’s behavior [32,33].
+Studies have yet to fully understand the extent to which children view influencers as role models or as credible sources of information.